chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 - There is no need for a dedicated utility like `setState` like in React’s class-based components or `set` from Ember Classic; this code just uses standard JavaScript assignment to update the value of `myName`.
 - This does not use two-way binding like *really old* Ember did or current day Angular or Vue do[^vue-2wb]—updates are explicit, but brief.

 This can look like magic when you first encounter it—especially the way undecorated getters update on demand.
-In fact, though, it’s *Just JavaScript™*, built on the combination of standard JavaScript patterns with a mix of computer science ideas ranging from tried-and-true ideas from decades ago to cutting-edge research.
+In fact, though, it’s *Just JavaScript™*, built on standard JavaScript patterns and a mix of computer science ideas ranging from tried-and-true ideas from decades ago to cutting-edge research.
 In the rest of this post, we’ll see how it works.

 [^vue-2wb]: Vue does not *require* two-way binding, but does make it *easy*.